-- The J-Term Action to Advocacy course works with the Tennessee Valley Coalition to End Homelessness and is responsible for taking the Blount County homelessness count one weekend in January.
+- The J-Term Action to Advocacy course works with the Tennessee Valley Coalition to End Homelessness and is responsible for taking the Blount County homelessness count in January.

 Community Based Research: Focuses on answering a specific research question generated by the agency.

 Each senior student at Maryville College is required to complete a senior study.
 Some students work with agencies to deeply research a question or problem of the agency.
 Example:

 - A student researches the outcomes of applying an organizational development model to Habitat for Humanity builds, providing the agency with valuable information that helps make their builds more effective.

 Projects are driven primarily by a faculty member’s research question or his or her relationship with an agency.
 Example:

 - Dr. Arianne Schratter’s relationship with Wilderwood Service Dogs allows for long-term and ongoing research, beyond one semester or one senior thesis.
 Students continually study the impact of service dogs on the development of young people with autism.
 Several class projects and senior theses have grown out of this relationship.